-- During hard workouts, consider drinking hypotonic drinks, that will replenish your body with electrolytes lost by sweating.
+- During hard workouts, consider drinking ionic drinks, that will replenish your body with electrolytes lost by sweating.

 - Try mobile apps that will keep an eye on your water intake and send you notifications.

-- You can also improve the taste or nutritional value of pure water by adding flavoured BCAAs, lemon juice or various herbs such as mint or lemon balm.
+- You can also improve the taste or nutritional value of pure water by adding flavoured BCAAs, lemon juice or various herbs such as mint or honeysuckle.

 Water is present in all important processes in our body.
-We cannot exist without it because it flushes waste out of the body, regulates body temperature and helps the brain to function.
-Water is an essential part of most metabolic processes within organisms.
-In addition, other benefits of drinking enough water include maximizing physical performance or helping to fight diseases.
+We cannot exist without it, because it flushes waste out of the body, regulates body temperature and helps the brain to function.
+All metabolic processes also take place in the aquatic environment.
+In addition, it is associated with other benefits, such as maximising physical performance or helping to fight diseases.
 Water is essential for the proper functioning of the kidneys and can also help with weight loss.
 For all this, it is necessary to pay attention to your water intake.

-What is your opinion on water intake?
+What is your opinion on fluid intake?
 How much water do you drink?
-Do you try to follow the recommended amount, or do you drink sporadically and mostly less?
-If you liked the article, please share it so that your friends can also get this useful information.
+Do you try to follow the recommended amount or do you drink sporadically and mostly less?
+If you liked the article, please share it so that your friends can also get these useful information.